 - Make sure an access point is set up.
 See the manual that came with your access point for more information. - 2 Turn on the WIRELESS or WIRELESS LAN switch.
-The WLAN indicator lights up.
+The Wireless LAN indicator lights up.

-On models that support the Bluetooth functionality and/or the IEEE 802.11a/b/g standard, double-click [18] (18] on the taskbar to display the Wireless Device Switch window.
+On models that support the Bluetooth functionality^{} and/or the IEEE 802.11a/b/g standard^{}, double-click [10] / [10]) on the taskbar to display the Wireless Device Switch window.
 Select your desired wireless option(s) and click OK.

-- 3 Click Start and then Control Panel.
+- 3 Click Start and Control Panel.

-- 4 Click Network and Internet Connections.
+- 4 Click View network status and tasks under Network and Internet.

-- 5 Click Network Connections.
+- 5 Click Manage wireless networks.

-The Network Connections window appears.

-- 6 In the right panel under LAN or High-Speed Internet, double-click Wireless Network Connection.
-The Wireless Network Connection window appears.
+- 6 Click Add.

-- 7 Select the network you want to use.
+- 7 Follow the on-screen instructions.

-- 8 Enter the network key.

-- 9 Click Connect.
-After 30 seconds, the connection is established.

 - See the online Specifications to see whether your model supports the Bluetooth functionality and/or the IEEE 802.11a/b/g standard.